 On the other hand, DevOps creates a continuous cycle with testing conducted at every phase of software development.
 Because of this, the role of a tester today is expanding to participation in complicated development processes.
 DevOps also has some outside roles which include analytics and support.
 This is beneficial as these people add value to the testing, and QA shares data with them that is useful for their jobs, as well.

-These days, the role of a tester is gaining more power both within a software project team and within a company.
+These days, the role of a software tester is gaining more power both within a software project team and within a company.
 They are becoming full-stack software quality assurance engineers combining domain knowledge, testing experience, and technical skills with direct involvement in several development processes.
 The impact they provide results in higher levels of a software product quality.